 Party “attendees” had at their fingertips any number of options.
 They could mingle with other guests.
 They could join the dance party.
 They could head to the bar and make a drink.
 Attendees could even try out a selection of spa products.

-Though the world looks quite different from what it was at just the beginning of this year, JN Production and the other divisions of The JN Group have found a way to evolve in a post-COVID world.
+Though the world looks quite different from what it was prior to a pandemic, JN Production and the other divisions of The JN Group have found a way to evolve in a post-COVID world.
 All the while, its core principle of cultivating authentic client connections has remained as important as ever, even bolstering the company’s success during these times.

 Many thanks to Shelley and the rest of the JN Production team!
 To learn more about JN Production and its work, check them out here.